-NOTE: The vehicle must be in Park to recall memory positions.
-If a recall is attempted when the vehicle is not in Park, a message will display in the Electronic Vehicle Information Center (EVIC) - if equipped.
+NOTE: The vehicle must be in PARK to recall memory positions.
+If a recall is attempted when the vehicle is not in PARK, a message will display in the EVIC.

-To recall the memory settings for driver one, press memory button number 1 on the driver's door or the "Unlock" button on the Remote Keyless Entry transmitter linked to memory position 1.
+To recall the memory settings for driver one, press MEMORY button number 1 on the driver's door or the UNLOCK button on the RKE transmitter linked to memory position 1.

-To recall the memory setting for driver two, press memory button number 2 on the driver's door or the "Unlock" button on the Remote Keyless Entry transmitter linked to memory position 2.
+To recall the memory setting for driver two, press MEMORY button number 2 on the driver's door or the UNLOCK button on the RKE transmitter linked to memory position 2.

-A recall can be cancelled by pressing any of the memory buttons (S, 1, or 2) on the drivers door during a recall.
-When a recall is cancelled, the driver seat, side mirror, adjustable pedals (if equipped), and power tilt and telescopic steering column (if equipped) stop moving.
+A recall can be cancelled by pressing any of the MEMORY buttons (S, 1, or 2) on the driver's door during a recall.
+When a recall is cancelled, the driver seat, side mirror, adjustable pedals, and power tilt and telescopic steering column stop moving.
 A delay of one second will occur before another recall can be selected.